moll/js-kindof/README.md

 **Note**: Kindof.js follows [semantic versioning](http://semver.org/).

 ### Installing for the browser
-Take the index.js file, rename it how you'd like and source it at will.
+Take the `kindof.js` file and source it at will.

 ### Installing on Node
 Install with `npm install kindof`.